 In response to the upcoming reboot starring Tom Cruise, (he’s not playing the title character) I thought it be a cool idea to look back at the original released in 1932 to see if this one still holds up 75 years later

-The premise is about a guy who comes back from the dead and his main goal is to seek out a woman he believes is possibly his old flame reincarnated.
+The premise is a simplistic tale about a guy who comes back from the dead and his main goal is to seek out a woman he believes is possibly his old flame reincarnated.
+It’s not really a high stakes movie.
+This is just a plain old tale.

 Positive: Boris Karloff’s as the sinister but sympathetic titular character.